maldoinc/wireup/docs/pages/services.md

-Services refer to standalone classes that performs specific tasks or functions.
-Contrary to static utility classes or methods services handle dynamic and stateful operations.

-Examples refer to the default container provided by the library in `wireup.container` but any other instance can be used in its place.
-The process is meant to be simple and the short [Quickstart](quickstart.md) page shows by example and already contains all the key concepts you need to know about.
+Use service objects to implement functionality in your application.
+Services can depend on configuration or other services.

 ## Registration
-Declaration and usage of services is designed to be as simple as possible.
-They may live anywhere in the application but must be registered with the container.
+Wireup does not enforce a structure, services may live anywhere in the application but must be registered with the container.

 To register a class as a service the following options are available.